vchavkov/fork-oneuptime/Docs/Content/probe/ip-address.md

-# IP Address of Probes in CBSUptime.com
+# IP Address of Probes in CBS Uptime.com

 Please whitelist the following IP's in your firewall to allow our probes to monitor your resources.